darkstoregh/faq/index.md

 ### How do I contact customer support?

-Shoot us an email or join our community on [Discord](https://discord.gg/fhCUSVUX).
+Shoot us an email at support@fastaf.com or join our community on [Discord](https://discord.gg/fhCUSVUX).
 Customer Support Hours: 8am-5pm EST.

 ---